Culinary Arts 12

 Anatomy and Physiology 12

-In Anatomy and Physiology 12 we study every system of the human body.
-Initially we thoroughly study cells and how each organelle inside the cell functions and what role it has in the body.
-Once we know what is going on at the microscopic level we get to study several systems of the body including the digestive, respiratory, nervous, circulatory and reproductive systems.
-This course is a lot of fun and does involve hands on activities and a dissection.
+In Anatomy and Physiology 12, we study every system of the human body.
+Initially, we study cells, how each organelle inside the cell functions, and their role in the body.
+Once we know what is happening at the microscopic level, we study several body systems, including the digestive, respiratory, nervous, circulatory and reproductive systems.

 Required Prerequisites: Life Sciences 11 or Chemistry 11